-Foundation also coordinates grant solicitations by issuing periodic calls for:
+The Foundation also coordinates grant solicitations by issuing periodic calls for:

-Grant Applicants are required to provide the following information on prescribed templates:
+Grant applicants are required to provide the following information on prescribed templates:

 All research must be conducted in line with Open Science principles.
 These principles include (1) making all data available for re-analysis, (2) publishing all results whether positive or negative, and (3) making data available for publishing in peer-reviewed journals that offer open access.